pantheon-systems/documentation/source/_docs/guides/wordpress-git/03-themes.md

   ![Site with New CSS changes](/source/docs/assets/images/guides/git-wordpress/new-css.png)

-5. Return to the Site Dashboard on Pantheon, you should see one files ready to be committed to Git.
+5. Return to the Site Dashboard on Pantheon, and you should see one file ready to be committed to Git.
 That's from recent edits to the child theme's `style.css` file.
 Write a commit message then click **Commit** to submit our new styles to version control:

   ![Commit child-bento theme](/source/docs/assets/images/guides/git-wordpress/new-css-commit.png)